barcvk4ba/barcvk4ba.github.io/_pages/management-committee.md

 ---
-title: Office Bearers
+title: Management Committee
-permalink: /docs/office-bearers/
+permalink: /docs/management-committee/

 # We will define the list of roles and office bearers in
 # the _data/office-bearers.yml file so that we can build